Single Member LLC

 For a disregarded entity, the member can take out money from the LLC in almost any amount.
 This is known as a member's draw.
 Many single-member LLC owners use this as an alternative for salary and dividends.

-Though the member has the flexibility to draw any amount, there are some state law imposed legal limitations that prevent the member from drawing way too much.
+Though the member has the flexibility to draw any amount, there are some state laws that impose legal limitations that prevent the member from drawing way too much.

 For a disregarded entity, it is not possible for a member to take a paycheck nor get paid through dividends.